Icinga/icinga2/doc/6-distributed-monitoring.md

       //...
     }

-There are certain limitations for child zones - e.g. their members are not allowed to send configuration to the parent zone members.
-Vice versa the trust hierarchy allows for example the `master` zone to send configuration files to the `satellite` zone.
+There are certain limitations for child zones, e.g. their members are not allowed to send configuration commands to the parent zone members.
+Vice versa, the trust hierarchy allows for example the `master` zone to send configuration files to the `satellite` zone.
 Read more about this in the [security section](6-distributed-monitoring.md#distributed-monitoring-security).